 If wage garnishment alone does not settle the debt, the Department of Taxation or creditors may seize bank accounts, place liens on property, or sell personal assets.
 A state tax lien is filed, damaging credit and limiting property sales or refinancing.
 Unpaid accounts might be referred to collections, increasing costs and stress for taxpayers.

 Ignoring garnishment impacts more than paychecks.
-It can cause liens, arrears, or court judgments to appear on credit reports, lowering scores and restricting loans or financial services.
-Banks may also limit credit access during wage garnishment, while penalties and interest grow, increasing the debt.
+It can cause liens, arrears, or court judgments to appear on credit reports, lowering scores and restricting access to loans or financial services.
+Banks may also limit credit access during wage garnishment, while penalties and interest grow, increasing the total debt.

-Under Title III of the Consumer Credit Protection Act, employees cannot be terminated for a single garnished debt, but multiple garnishments or repeated actions may not be protected.
+Under Title III of the Consumer Credit Protection Act, employees cannot be terminated solely because their wages have been garnished.
 Unresolved cases can go to court, where judgments can expand enforcement and allow more collection measures.
-The Hawaii Attorney General’s Office may also get involved in serious cases, pursuing litigation that increases employees' legal and financial risks.
+The Hawaii Attorney General's Office may also get involved in serious cases, pursuing litigation that increases employees' legal and financial risks.

 When employees face garnishment orders, immediate action is necessary.
 Responding quickly can reduce long-term damage and keep wages available for essential support.